TamTunnel/PoG/README.md

 - Tool attesters → Strong tier: [docs/attesters.md](docs/attesters.md)
 - OpenAPI plugin spec - [pog-v2.openapi.yaml](spec/pog-v2.openapi.yaml) (auto-generated SDKs)
 - Creator anonymity: **The on-chain receipt shows only a random Ethereum wallet address — no name, email, or IP.
 You stay 100 % pseudonymous while proving creation.
 (Tools can optionally sign for "Strong" trust without revealing you.)**
+  **Note: Gas-less mode shows only the relayer wallet address, so the creator's wallet address is not linked at all - making this completely anonymous**

 ## Installation & Usage